ameysh/mjolnix/README.md

 # Mjolnix Theme for VS Code

-Mjolnix is a dark grey theme with light orange, red, and yellow accents for Visual Studio Code.
+Mjolnix is a dark theme with light orange, red, and yellow accents for Visual Studio Code.
 The theme provides a comfortable viewing experience with carefully chosen colors for better code readability.

 ![Screenshot of Mjolnix Theme](screenshot.png)

 ## Installation

+Installing Mjolnix is the same as installing any other VS Code theme.
+You can simply download it from the Extensions panel.

 1. Open **Extensions** sidebar in VS Code (`Ctrl+Shift+X` or `Cmd+Shift+X`)
 2. Search for `Mjolnix`